vvscode/docs/docs/sms/sms-rest/sms-rest-inbounds-endpoint.md

 ---
-title: "Inbounds Endpoint"
+title: Inbounds Endpoint
-excerpt: ""
+excerpt: ''
 ---
 Inbounds, or Mobile Originated messages, are incoming messages.
 Inbound messages can be listed and retrieved like batch messages and they can also be delivered by callback requests like delivery reports.